michernan/pdsnd_github/ReadME.md

 >**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
 Clone the remote repository to your local machine.
 Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.

 ### Date created
-Created on August 12, 2021, Thursday (today)
+Created on August 12, 2021, Thursday

 ### Project Title
 Bikeshare Project in Udacity Nano degree must make other changes here